nazo6/installer.nvim/README.md

 }
 ```

-## Config
+## Configs
 There is a `setup` function.
 This plugin works even if you don't call it, but if you do, call it before any other integration.

-Please don't copy and paste below config.
-It is just example.
+This is example of complete config.
 ```lua
 require("installer").setup({
   -- Automatically installs modules that are not installed at startup